Mr-Milk/neighborhood_analysis/README.md

 ![Build](https://github.com/Mr-Milk/neighborhood_analysis/workflows/Build/badge.svg) ![pypi](https://badgen.net/pypi/v/neighborhood_analysis)

-A python version of neighborhood analysis, purposed in [histocat](https://www.nature.com/articles/nmeth.4391).
-The analysis is to profile cell-cell interaction.
+A python implementation of neighborhood analysis to profile cell-cell interaction using permutation test.

-The safe parallelism has been implemented, so no need to do multiprocessing yourself.
+The parallelism has been implemented, so no need to do multi-processing yourself.

-(This is my first rust project, suggestions are welcomed.)

 ## Installation

-The wheels are built for Windows, MacOS, Linux in 64bit, and Python version 3.5, 3.6, 3.7, 3.8, 3.9
+Prebuild wheels for: Windwos, MacOS and Linux in 64bit, on Python version 3.5, 3.6, 3.7, 3.8, 3.9

 Requirements: Python >= 3.5